Here are some tricks to avoid it becoming fright night:

 Even if your pet seems excited by all the noise and activity, excitement is a form of stress, especially for dogs and cats.
 Know when it's time to remove your pet from the action and tuck them away in a safe, quiet spot in your home.

-Tommy and Blossom are ready for Howl-o-ween!
+Zach and Sheba are ready for Howl-o-ween!

-How about you?
 Do you love it or hate it, and what about your pets?

 Tell us in the comments section below.